 Both companies have made a lot of changes in 2020.
 In my opinion, Cleancult products have mostly gotten better, while Blueland’s have gotten worse.

-(And for me personally, they’re both also better than dealing with homemade recipes.
+But for me personally, either is better than dealing with homemade recipes.
 I’m trying to make my life simpler with these zero-waste changes, not do science experiments in my kitchen with orange peels and baking soda and vinegar.
 But that’s just me.